A'ja Wilson's Success and Achievements in Timeline

 A closer look at the biggest achievements of A'ja Wilson.
 Awards, milestones, and records that define success.

-A'ja Wilson is an American professional basketball player currently playing for the Las Vegas Aces in the WNBA.
-Known for her skill and athleticism, she has quickly become a prominent figure in women's basketball.
+A'ja Wilson is an American professional basketball player currently playing for the Las Vegas Aces in the Women's National Basketball Association (WNBA).
+She is known for her skills and accomplishments in professional basketball.

-In 2001, the Los Angeles Sparks last repeated as champs.
+In 2001, the Los Angeles Sparks were crowned WNBA champions.

-In 2002, the Los Angeles Sparks last repeated as champs.
+In 2002, the Los Angeles Sparks repeated as WNBA champions.

 2014: National High School Player of the Year

-In 2016, A'ja Wilson won her first SEC Player of the Year award and was a consensus All-American, while leading the Gamecocks to a SEC regular season and Tournament Championship.
+In 2016, A'ja Wilson won her first SEC Player of the Year award and was a consensus All-American.
+Wilson led the Gamecocks to a SEC regular season and Tournament Championship.

 2017: NCAA Women's Basketball Championship

-On June 16, 2018, A'ja Wilson scored a career-high 35 points and grabbed 13 rebounds in an overtime victory against the Indiana Fever, becoming the second rookie in league history to achieve this feat.
-She was also voted into the 2018 WNBA All-Star Game and named WNBA Rookie of the Year.
+On June 16, 2018, A'ja Wilson scored a career-high of 35 points and grabbed 13 rebounds in a 101–92 overtime victory against the Indiana Fever, becoming the second rookie in league history to score 35 points and grab 10 rebounds.

 In 2018, A'ja Wilson had her best season statistically, and won all of the National player of the year awards.
 She won a record 3rd straight SEC Player of the Year award, and was also a Consensus All-American for the third straight year.
 Wilson finished her college career at South Carolina as the all-time leading scorer for the school.